Social Media Marketing Guidelines

 Social media marketing is a discipline that requires research, planning, strategy and tracking in order to ensure a solid return on investment, in terms of time and money.
 As an evolving discipline, there are numerous concepts, tactics, tools and opinions on the best way to approach it.

-Whether partnering with a Web marketing firm or tackling social media on your own, here are some general guidelines that give some insight into a few of the major components of a social media plan.
+Whether partnering with a digital marketing firm or tackling social media on your own, here are some general guidelines that give some insight into a few of the major components of a social media plan.

 Research: Understand Your Business Goals and How Social Media Fits In